-- During an examination, looking at another student's examination or using external aids (books, notes, calculators, conversation with others, cell phones, smart watches, or any other electronic devices) unless specifically allowed in advance by the teacher. - Taking pictures of exam material and viewing them an unauthorized time or providing them to another student. - Using messaging apps to communicate exam information to other students. - Having others conduct research or prepare work without advance authorization from the teacher. - Acquiring answers for any assigned work or examination from any unauthorized source.
-This includes, but is not limited to, using the services of commercial term paper companies, purchasing or viewing answer to homework from tutoring companies or textbook publishers, and obtaining assignments, exams or other information from students who have previously taken the examination.

-Collaborating with other students in the completion of assigned work, unless specifically authorized by the teacher of the course.
-Assume that all assignments are to be completed individually unless the teacher indicates otherwise; however, students who are unsure should seek clarification from their teachers.
+- During an assessment, looking at another student's test/quiz or using external aids (books, notes, calculators, conversation with others, cell phones, smart watches, or any other electronic devices) unless specifically allowed in advance by the teacher. - Taking pictures of exam material and viewing them at an unauthorized time or providing them to another student. - Using messaging apps to communicate exam information to other students. - Having others conduct research or prepare work without advance authorization from the teacher. - Acquiring answers for any assigned work or assessment from any unauthorized source.
+This includes, but is not limited to, using the services of commercial term paper companies, purchasing or viewing answers to homework from tutoring companies or textbook publishers, and obtaining assignments, exams, quizzes or other information from students who have previously taken the exam. - Collaborating with other students in the completion of assigned work, unless specifically authorized by the teacher of the course.
+Students should assume that all assignments are to be completed individually unless the teacher indicates otherwise; however, students who are unsure should seek clarification from their teachers.